SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <img src="/assets/images/ordocomp.png" alt="Dr. Marcus J. Serven"><br><sup style="font-size:10px;color:#A8A8A8">*Image provided by <a href="https://thegenevanfoundation.com/the-order-of-salvation/" style="color:#A8A8A8">Dr. Marcus J. Serven</a></sup>

-Ordo salutis is a latin phrase for “The Order of Salvation” and was first coined by Lutheran theologians Franz BuD.D.eus and Jacob Carpov in the first half of the eighteenth century.
+Ordo salutis is a latin phrase for “The Order of Salvation” and was first coined by Lutheran theologians Franz Buddeus and Jacob Carpov in the first half of the eighteenth century.

 <a name="contents" style="font-style:Italic;font-size:2.1em;color:black;">Contents</a>